-From NetBackup 10.0.1 release, the cloud immutable object support for the following S3 compatible platforms is added:
+From NetBackup 10.1 release, the cloud immutable object support for the following S3 compatible platforms is added:

 - Wasabi (Wasabi cloud storage)

 Cloud admin role and backup admin role are combined into a single role.

 - Scality RING LAN (version 8.5)

 - Cloud admin role and backup admin role are combined into a single role.

 - Only compliance mode is supported.

 - EMC-ECS (vesion 3.6.2)

+Cloud admin rate and backup admin rate are combined in

 Cloud admin role and backup admin role are combined into a single role.